watson-developer-cloud/assistant-with-discovery/README.md

 For more information on workspaces, see the full  [Conversation service documentation](https://console.bluemix.net/docs/services/conversation/configure-workspace.html#configuring-a-conversation-workspace).

-1. Navigate to the Bluemix dashboard and select the **Conversation** service you created.
+1. Navigate to the IBM Cloud dashboard and select the **Conversation** service you created.

   ![](readme_images/workspace_dashboard.png)

 2. Click the **Launch Tool** button under the **Manage** tab.
 This opens a new tab in your browser, where you are prompted to login if you have not done so before.
-Use your Bluemix credentials.
+Use your IBM Cloud credentials.

   ![](readme_images/workspace_launch.png)